Associate Director of Employer Partnerships

 About the Unit

-Why policy?
+Why Policy?
 For a better world.
 Why Harris Public Policy?
 Because when it comes to better policymaking, evidence matters.
 We work at the frontiers of data collection and analysis, using the latest technology and social science methods to design policies that work for society.
 We conduct rigorous inquiry in an environment of innovation and risk taking.
 We collaborate across the private, public, and nonprofit sectors, adopting new methodologies to drive better solutions.
 We engage with our city, our world, and our leaders every day to evaluate and test our ideas.
 And we lead with our passion for driving social change, knowing that passion alone does not equal impact.
 This is Harris Public Policy: Social impact, down to a science.

-Employer Relations and Recruiting Activities (80%)
+Employer Relations and Recruiting Activities for the Nonprofit Sector (80%)

 - In unison with the overall strategic vision of the employer partnership strategy, implement the strategic goals associated with employer outreach, relationship development and recruitment services.

 - Collaborate with the Senior Associate Director of Employer Partnerships and team on strategic employer engagement and the fulfillment of departmental goals.

 - Develop and manage employer relationships of organizations within the employer portfolio.

 - Collaborate with employers to understand their strategic and financial objectives and hiring needs to determine optimal recruitment strategies that meet their hiring needs.